aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/dewarp/_index.md

 ## Important considerations

-{{% alert color="caution" %}}
 Due to the high complexity of the underlying neural network, dewarping requires a lot of resources and time.
 We recommend using it for pinpoint processing of individual images that are otherwise unrecognizable.
 This processing filter is not recommended for high load web applications that recognize images close to real time.
-{{% /alert %}}

 - Dewarping one image may take **up to 45 seconds**.
 - Dewarping is very resource-intensive (CPU and RAM).